Weed Wacker Injuries and Safe Use Safety Talk

 - Eliminate weed wacker activities where possible.
 Landscaping or using a weed killer can reduce the need to use a weed wacker.

 - Ensure all safety devices on the weed wacker are in place and functioning correctly.
-Most weed wackers have some type of guard to deflect objects from being thrown back towards the operator.
-Also make sure any kill switches or safety switches work correctly.
+Most weed wackers have some type of guard to deflect objects from being thrown back toward the operator.
+Also, make sure any kill switches or safety switches work correctly.

 - Read the owner’s manual to understand the specifics of the machine you are using.

 - Remove any objects or people that could be struck by flying debris during weed-clearing activities before beginning work.
 Stop when a car or person comes too close to your work area.

 - Wear the proper PPE while using a weed wacker.
 Proper PPE includes safety glasses, a face shield, long sleeve shirt, anti-vibration gloves, long pants, long socks, and safety-toe boots that go around the ankle.

 Do not take lawn care activities lightly when it comes to safety.
 Injuries occur every single day while using this equipment.
 As mentioned above, most reported injuries occur to the eyes.
 How would an injury to the eyes affect you and your ability to work?

 Do you want downloadable PDFs of all of the talks?
 Join as a member and get all of the 250+ free talks as well as 300+ additional talks in PDFs that are easy to download and print!